 Fact 2: American Indian Education

 At the college level, Native American students must compete for scholarships along with other Americans.
-Today more Native American students hope to attend college, but only 17% start college and only 13% have a college degree.
+Today more Native American students hope to attend college, but only 17% start college and only 16% have a college degree, often due to a lack of funding.

 Fact 3: Casino Riches